ehrpg/lastdescent/docs/overview.md

 European and Asian Coalition (EAC) and the African Union (AU).
 All those three together represent the interests of Earth as the United Nations.

-The most prominent corporations are Zeiss-Yahari, a large German and Japanese based vessel manufacturer, Jengur and Xu corporation are large pharmaceutical corporations based in the African Union, and the PS Holding as the largest bank, credit giver and issuer of insurances.
+The most prominent corporations are SART, a large German and Japanese based vessel manufacturer, Jengur and Xu corporation are large pharmaceutical corporations based in the African Union, and the PS Holding as the largest bank, credit giver and issuer of insurances.

 Years prior the invention of the warp drive (in 2053) the United Nations established a research station on Mars.
 Since the advent of the warp drive, and